 Foreign nationals who are looking for information about international divorce can read below the answers given by our Romanian lawyers.
 For more details, you can reach out to us.

 Is there any possibility to choose which law to govern an international divorce?
 If so, what is the moment until this choice can be manifested?

 Of course.
 Romanian private international law establishes, under the provisions of the New Civil Code, within Articles 2597-2602, the conditions in which spouses may choose the law to govern their divorce, where this possibility appears.
 The New Civil Code absorbed the provisions found in the draft Regulation (EU) no. 1259/2010 implementing a system of cooperation in the area of the laws applicable to the divorce and limited divorce, known as the “Rome III”.
 Our lawyers in Romania specialized in divorce can provide more details on the governing laws.

 Art.
 2597 thus provides that spouses may choose, by mutual agreement, one of the following laws to govern their divorce:

-a) the law of the common habitual residence of the spouses at the date of the agreement regarding the applicable law;
+- a) the law of the common habitual residence of the spouses at the date of the agreement regarding the applicable law;

-b) the law of the State where the spouses last had their common habitual residence if at least one of them lives there still at the time of the choice regarding the applicable law;
+- b) the law of the State where the spouses last had their common habitual residence if at least one of them lives there still at the time of the choice regarding the applicable law;

-c) the law of the State whose citizen is one of the spouses;
+- c) the law of the State whose citizen is one of the spouses;

-d) the law of the State on which territory the spouses have resided for a period of at least 3 years;
+- d) the law of the State on which territory the spouses have resided for a period of at least 3 years;

-e) the Romanian law.
+- e) the Romanian law.